 We are pleased to be offering high quality education at very reasonable fees offering high value for money.

-Breaking news: We were pleased that as part of our partnership agreement with ARU to have access to government funding which enabled us to be the only part-time school offering a funded Masters in Osteopathy.
-Because of the success of this part-time program we decided to develop and offer an ARU validated full-time program in osteopathy over 4 years.
+The present, and future plans: We were pleased that as part of our partnership agreement with ARU to have access to government funding which enabled us to be the first part-time school offering a funded Masters in Osteopathy.
+Because of the success of this part-time program we then decided to develop and offer an ARU validated full-time program in osteopathy over 4 years.